RedTurtle/collective.navigationtoggle/README.rst

     Commonly only link inside navigation portlet are checked (see the "*Toggle container classes*").

     You can also provide here a complex jQuery expression (for example: "``li.navTreeItem a``").
+    If you don't directly provide a selector that match an HTML <A> element, you still need to query for something *inside* that kind of node.

 **Animation delay**
     The product can enable for you a graphical effect when you expand/collapse items.
 This is disabled by